-Picture This Playlist 118: The Other Hitchcock
+Picture This Playlist 121: The Lines Blur

 Meta-hits of 1967: Spotlight on the Year Pop Music Celebrated Itself in Song

-"In the frothy days of hit parades and top forty stations that could in the space of thirty minutes serve up pop songs from Eydie Gormeโ to Frank Sinatra, jazz from Cannonball Adderley to Ramsey Lewis, garage rock from ?
+"In the frothy days of hit parades and top forty stations that could in the space of thirty minutes serve up pop songs from Eydie Gorme’ to Frank Sinatra, jazz from Cannonball Adderley to Ramsey Lewis, garage rock from ?
 Mark and the Mysterians to the Standells, soul from Aretha Franklin to Otis Redding, psychedelic rock, blues rock, folk rock and novelty hits from alpha to omega, the occasional tribute song offered a wonderful little diversion."
 Read more of Wayne Cresser's Meta-hits of 1967: Spotlight on the Year Pop Music Celebrated Itself in Song, here on the Mischief Time Blog ...

 Gallant Gulls and the Catunquit Chronicles